DanHodges/TheologicalDictionary/justin-martyr.md

 # Justin Martyr
-Definition of Justin Martyr coming soon.
+The definition of Justin Martyr is coming soon!